Andy4495/NewhavenOLED/README.md

 This Arduino library is designed to work with Newhaven OLEDs based on the US2066 controller chip using SPI (serial interface) mode.
 This includes models NHD-0216CW-Ax3 and NHD-0220CW-Ax3.
 Other display models which use the same controller chip may also work, but were not tested with this library.

-The library is based on example code provided by Newhaven Display International and [updates][2] made by Pasquale D'Antini.
-The original example code is apparently no longer available on Newhaven's web site, but a similar example is still [available][1] in Newhaven's updated Support Center.
+The library is based on example code provided by Newhaven Display International and updates made by Pasquale D'Antini.
+The original example code and updates are apparently no longer available on Newhaven's web site, but a similar example is still [available][1] in Newhaven's updated Support Center and [GitHub][6].

 This library further expands on these examples by packaging the code into [Arduino library format][7], providing cleaner selection of control pin numbers (SDI, SCK, CS, RES), improving the bit shift data transfer, and adding several `write()` methods to ease the use of the display.